 For a true testament to how you’ll look in your wedding dress on the big day, have a friend or family member take pictures and videos of you while trying dresses on.
 Make sure that they capture all angles of each dress you're considering, from the back and sides to shots of you sitting down in the gown from the top up.

-If you're torn between two gowns or are still on the fence about your dream wedding dress, snap a pic and share it in our Brides to Brides Facebook group.
+If you're torn between two gowns or are still on the fence about your dream wedding dress, snap a pic and share it with someone close to you.
 Nothing can help you make a definite dress decision quite like unbiased feedback from real, fellow brides.

 Reflect on your favorite top or dress you already own that makes you feel your most confident or beautiful.
 What is it you like about it so much?
-Is it the fit, the fabric, the neckline, the silhouette?
-Whatever it may be, envision the best components of your current wardrobe and your everyday style as you look at wedding dress styles, and translate those elements onto your dream dress.
+Is it the fit, the fabric, the neckline, or the silhouette?
+Whatever it may be, envision the best components of your current wardrobe and your everyday style and translate those elements as shop for wedding dresses.

 No wedding gown is going to be as comfortable as your pajamas, but you don't want to be pulling it up or constricted by it all night, so bust out some moves in the dressing room.
 If you're planning a church wedding where you may need to kneel or sit during the ceremony, practice doing that in the gown.
 If you're planning to drop it like it's hot on the dance floor, try it out to make sure you can move how you want.